s-blu/obsidian_dataview_example_vault/20 Dataview Queries/21 MOCs/Topic Overview.md

 ```

 > [!info] Used queries
 > You want these fancy queries for your own data?
-Find the tag cloud [[Display meta data values as a tag cloud|here]] and [[List pages that share a meta data value with the current page|the list here]].
+Find the [[Display meta data values as a tag cloud|tag cloud here]] and [[List pages that share a meta data value with the current page|the list here]].